How to Dry Citrus Slices to Enjoy Year-Round

 Allow the citrus to completely cool before storing.
 Store in an airtight, dry place.
 I keep mine in a clamp jar in the pantry.

-If fruit slices still seem tacky after dry time, return to the dehydrator or oven and dry longer.
+• If fruit slices still seem tacky after their drying time, return them to the dehydrator or oven and dry longer.
 Periodically check on them so that you do not overcook them.
 Very humid atmospheres can take up to 15 hours of drying time in a dehydrator.

-Dried fruit for consuming lasts years if kept in dry, airtight containers.
+• Dried fruit for consumption lasts years if kept in dry, airtight containers.
 If for décor, it can last many years.
 I’ve had citrus fruit garlands hung for several years in our house and they still look as fresh as day one.

 Read more: Enjoy this orange blossom cocktail as you sit out with your chickens on a sunny day!